Stuffed Pork Tenderloin with Sage Dressing Recipe is made easy.

 Cover with lid or foil.
 Bake in a preheated oven 350F. for 50 minutes.

-Remove lid or foil and cook until gravy is thickened and pork is fork-tender (about 15-20 minutes).
+Remove lid or foil and cook until gravy is thickened and pork is fork-tender.

 In a mixing bowl mix together bread crumbs, chopped vegetables and salt.